A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Numerical experiments

 from \eqref{choice-LOD-a} and \eqref{choice-LOD-a0}.
 Since $V$ is chosen as a smooth potential we expect that both choices result in the same order of convergence w.r.t. the coarse mesh size, i.e., $\mathcal{O}(H^6)$.
 After that, we compare the computational cost for our proposed method \eqref{ideal-damped-inverse-iteration-LOD} with the method proposed in \cite{HeMaPe14,HeP21} that does not replace the density $|u\LOD|^2$ by $P^\text{ LOD}_{L^2}(|u\LOD|^2)$. \\ For the computations the fine mesh size is consistently chosen as $h=H/50$ so as to isolate the convergence in $H$.
-For coarse $H$, this is too fine since it makes no sense to compute the basis functions to, say, 5 digit accuracy if in turn the basis functions only yield 2 digits of accuracy.
-The choice is likewise too small for small $H$, since the $\mathcal{O}(h^2)$ accuracy with which the LOD-basis functions are represented, will at some point become dominant.
-From a computational stand-point one would ideally set $h \propto H^3$, however in order to isolate the 6th order convergence w.r.t. $H$ we set $h = H/50$. \\ As a reference solution we choose the result of the damped inverse iteration method \eqref{ideal-damped-inverse-iteration-LOD} with $h = H/80$, $H = 0.3$ and $\ell = 7$.
+From a computational point of view, this is too small when $H$ is coarse, since one would ideally choose $h \propto H^3$ so that the error in representing the LOD basis functions on the fine mesh is of the same magnitude as the best approximation error of the solution in the ideal LOD space.
+However, the choice of the fine mesh $h=H/50$ is chosen to isolate the best approximation error in $H$. \\ As a reference solution we choose the result of the damped inverse iteration method \eqref{ideal-damped-inverse-iteration-LOD} with $h = H/80$, $H = 0.3$ and $\ell = 7$.
 The energy of the reference solution is computed to be $E^0 = 7.0823112$.
 Table \ref{MinEnergyTable} shows the obtained results for different values of $H$ (and $\ell$) in terms of the minimal energy together with the estimated errors and the CPU time required in the online phase.
 The errors are subsequently plotted in Fig. \ref{Conv_Plot_2D}, which clearly demonstrates the $\mathcal{O}(H^6)$ convergence rates of both choices of LOD-space.
 The canonical construction of the LOD-space with $\ac$ fares better than the problem specific construction incorporating the potential.
 A striking example of this difference is shown in Fig. \ref{Comp} at which discretization level the difference in accuracy is one order of magnitude.
 The CPU time in the offline phase is dominated by the computation of the LOD-space and the tensor $\boldsymbol{\omega}$, these values are tabulated in Table \ref{PreComp2d}.
 For the canonical the LOD-space it suffices, in essence (except for the near $\partial \D$), to compute one basis function which can then be reused and interpolated.
-We report similar number of iterations for both LOD-spaces and consequently similar CPU times in the online phase as tabulated in the two final columns of Table \ref{MinEnergyTable}. \\ Next, we do the same experiment using the operator-adapted LOD-space but without replacement of $|u\LOD|^2$ by $P^\text{ LOD}_{L^2}(|u\LOD|^2)$, i.e., corresponding to the method analyzed in \cite{HeMaPe14,HeP21}.
-The results are shown in Table \ref{MinEnergyTable2}.
-First of all we see that the error caused by replacing the density $|u\LOD|^2$ by $P^\text{ LOD}_{L^2}(|u\LOD|^2)$ converge to zero in terms of the energy as the coarse mesh size tends to zero.
-In particular, the error is negligible compared to the error caused by the spatial discretization shown in Table \ref{MinEnergyTable} since it is roughly one magnitude smaller.
-However, the computational time decreases enormously when including the projected density into the method.
-Our method proposed in this work is roughly 50 times faster than the method from \cite{HeMaPe14,HeP21}.
-At the same time this comes with almost no loss w.r.t. its approximation properties, though this still has to be investigated analytically.
-This indicates a significant boost in efficiency.
+We report similar number of iterations for both LOD-spaces and consequently similar CPU times in the online phase as tabulated in the two final columns of Table \ref{MinEnergyTable}.